Category Archives: Blog

 We use small areas with good paths.
 No compasses or advanced navigation skills are required.

-Teams earn points by navigating to check points on a course marked out on a map and/or satellite photograph.
+Teams earn points by navigating to check points on a course marked out on a map and/or satellite photograph, or described using what3words .
 Each check point has a different value reflecting its distance from the start/finish and how easy or difficult it is to find.
 They have unique letters which are recorded onto a team card.
 Teams can split into sub-teams of 2 people minimum (one aspect of a wider Risk Management Plan) to cover as much of the course as possible.

 Teams are given a fixed time to achieve as much as possible after which penalty points escalate rapidly.

-The test therefore is really about developing a strategy and executing a plan to maximise return on the skills of the team and a fixed investment of time!
+The test therefore is really about developing a strategy and executing a plan taking into account the skills of the team to maximise the return (points) on a fixed investment of time!

 Want to know more about how we can support you and your team?
 Call/message 07776 153428 or email dave@freshairleadership.com